flatironinstitute/finufft/devel/v2spec.md

 // * do we need this cpp module at all - can we interface directly to guru
 //   cmds in the C++ lib?

-[Pass ptr to plan, but py user cannot see inside it. ?
+[Pass ptr to plan, but py user cannot see inside it. ?  ie, "blind pointer"
-No: copy Joakim's GPU interface plan.
+No: copy Joakim's GPU interface plan?
 ]

 Detect whether "many" is called in guru (ie, n_transf>1) via shape